open-telemetry/opentelemetry-ebpf-profiler/README.md

 ## Building

+> [!NOTE]
+>
+> If you simply wish to take the agent for a spin with minimal effort, you can
+> also immediately jump to the ["Visualizing data locally"
+> section](#visualizing-data-locally), launch devfiler and follow the download
+> links for binaries within its "Add data" dialogue.

 The agent can be built without affecting your environment by using the provided `make` targets.
 You need to have `docker` installed, though.
 Builds on amd64 and arm64 architectures are supported.